19ankita/Sentiment-Analysis-using-Transformer-BERT/README.md

-# Sentiment Analysis Using BERT
+# Sentiment Analysis Using Transformer BERT

 ## 📌 Introduction
 This repository focuses on **Sentiment Analysis** using a **pretrained BERT model**.
 The project utilizes **PyTorch** and **Hugging Face Transformers** to classify textual data into various emotional states based on remarks.
 The dataset is an **annotated CSV file** containing labeled sentiment data.